taoky/tsumugu/README.md

       --max-delete <MAX_DELETE>
           Set max delete count [default: 100]
       --timezone-file <TIMEZONE_FILE>
           You can set a valid URL for guessing.
 Set it to "no" to disable this behavior.
-By default it would recursivelly find the first file to HEAD for guessing
+By default it would recursively find the first file to HEAD for guessing
       --timezone <TIMEZONE>
           Manually set timezone (+- hrs).
 This overrides timezone_file --retry <RETRY>